-- For details on how to contact us, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are making an appeal about your medical care. - Be sure to ask for a "fast review."
+• Ask for a "fast review."
 This means you are asking us to give you an answer using the "fast" deadlines rather than the "standard" deadlines.
+Chapter 2 has contact information.

 Step 2: We do a "fast" review of the decision we made about when to end coverage for your services.